mrjuda/setup-env/README.md

   ```
 > Make sure you copy/paste the content of [.hintrc](https://raw.githubusercontent.com/microverseinc/linters-config/master/html-css-js/.hintrc) to that file.

-3. Run the following command to fix validation errors:
+3. Run the following command on the root directory of your project to fix your html's linter errors:
   ```
   npx hint .
   ```